Bitcoin Remittance Startup Bitspark Expands Southeast Asia Coverageby Fintech News Singapore August 10, 2016

 With the rise of mobile banking and smartphone usage in Malaysia and other emerging Southeast Asian countries, the two companies seek to tap into the new opportunities related to reducing costs in cross border trade.

 Founded in 2014, Bitspark specializes in bitcoin remittances with a particular focus on the Asia-Pacific region.
-The startup is known for pioneering the world’s first “cash-in cash-out” remittance solution that leverages bitcoin.
+The startup is known for pioneering the world’s first “cash-in cash-out” remittance solution that leverages the bitcoin revolution.

 In Hong Kong, Bitspark has a number local stores where users can come in and hand cash money to be sent abroad.
 The startup said it is currently working on setting up similar stores in Vietnam and Indonesia.